diego7438/jarvis-mac-assistant/README.md

 A personalized macOS assistant to automate your startup sequence, provide timely notifications, and add a bit of flair to your daily routine.
 Inspired by J.A.R.V.I.S. from Iron Man.

+**Created by Diego Anderson**, a high‑schooler with a deep passion for coding, automation, and ethical tech.
+Inspired by Iron Man’s J.A.R.V.I.S., this project reflects my drive to build systems that empower people while guarding their privacy.

 ## Features

+### Network Info Feature
+Optionally shows the user's current public IP address upon request—on‑demand and with explicit consent.

 *   **Password Protected Startup:** Ensures only authorized access.
 *   **Custom Startup Media:**